data-players/deploy-archipelago-classic/README.md

 ## Customisation

-All customisation is based on te addOn directory.
+All customisation is based on the addOn directory.

 #### Custom frontend